 • Our visitor center telephone number is (812) 882-1776 extension 210 will connect to the information desk.
 The number for EMERGENCY, police, or medical response is 911.

 Lost/Found items may be reported/turned in at the visitor center.

 Alcohol use on grounds is discouraged and any groups causing problems will be removed from the grounds.
 Absolutely NO alcohol use by minors will be tolerated!
 Should minors be found in possession or under the influence of alcohol the entire unit may be asked to leave.

-In the event of severe weather the basement of the Clark Memorial will serve as a storm shelter.
-Access to this area is through the memorial men’s restroom stairs.
+In the event of severe weather the basement of Rivet High School will serve as a storm shelter.
 Officials will keep you abreast of threatening weather.
-The park visitor center will serve as a storm shelter for those who can not navigate the stairs to the basement of the memorial.
+The park visitor center will serve as a storm shelter for those who cannot navigate the stairs to the basement of the school.

 Comments and suggestions are welcomed and may be left at the visitor center.

-Please Contact Chief Ranger Frank Doughman at Frank_Doughman@nps.gov if you need any special arrangements or have any questions.
+Please Contact Chief Ranger Joe Herron at if you need any special arrangements or have any questions.